TheKinDAO/Metaopoly/README.md

-`If a Player fails to pay Rent, they lose.`
+`If a Player fails to pay Rent, they die.`

 ## Getting started